Bronx home invasion: Duo posing as UPS tie up, rob grandparents, kids at gunpoint - NewsBreak

 At gunpoint, the pair demanded that the woman, her 63-year-old husband and their grandchildren, an 8-year-old boy and 6-year-old girl, use zip ties to bind themselves, officials said.

-According to police, the two thieves proceeded to steal property from the home, including two iPhones, an iPad and personal documents.‘This is a nightmare’: Beloved Therapet and family dog shot and killed, $10,000 reward offered for information
+According to police, the two thieves proceeded to steal property from the home, including two iPhones, an iPad and personal documents.

 The duo also gained access to a safe and the children’s piggy bank, making off with more than $7,500 in cash, authorities said.